|

 "Yes?"

-began, but she silenced him with a kiss and a loving caress.
+She silenced him with a kiss and a loving caress.
+"I know,

-"I know, my beloved elf," she whispered, her fingers
+my beloved elf," she whispered, her fingers stroking him

-stroking him gently.
-"And you did not hurt me beforethough
+gently.
+"And you did not hurt me beforethough you nearly

-you nearly killed me!
-But," she added, brushing her lips
+killed me!
+But," she added, brushing her lips across his

-across his ear, "I will gladly risk death with you again
+ear, "I will gladly risk death with you again..."

 The following morning, Míriel was sent to the kitchen

-to arrange breakfast for ten in Legolas' garden.
+to order breakfast for ten in Legolas' garden.

 The kitchen was buzzing with talk of Lady Eowyn's swordsmanship